ExpressApp/pybotx/README.md

-# Python implementation for Express BotX API
+# Python Lib for BotX